nmattei/cmps3140/schedule.md

 **Note:** The Berkeley Notes documents below are linked from Dan Klein and Peter Abbeel's older course at [UC Berkeley](https://inst.eecs.berkeley.edu/~cs188/fa18/index.html).
 These are supplmental, we cover some of this material and some of the material we cover are not in these notes.
 These are not comprehensive but rather additional resources for you to use.

+You can also check out the [video lectures from Berkeley here](https://inst.eecs.berkeley.edu/~cs188/fa18/index.html) which may be useful (though they do not line up with our class 100%).

 | Date | Topic + Chapters | Resource Links |
 |:----:|----------------|:--------------:|
 | 1/14 | Course Overview / What is AI? <br /> RN Ch 1 | [Intro to AI PDF](https://drive.google.com/open?id=1IptL6SVS4ufSkS4uHkWfS8apCRyBAMkt) <br /> [Intro to AI PPTX](https://drive.google.com/open?id=12vTWKCwp76KEwcb5u5SXHJz5MjX1s9-0)|